+STUDENT ENSEMBLES

-STUDENT ENSEMBLES Jazz/Rock Ensemble
+Jazz/Rock Ensemble

-The UNK Jazz/Rock Ensemble serves as a laboratory for music students to hone their jazz performance skills, and as a small ensemble for university students who want to play big band jazz.
+The UNK Jazz/Rock Ensemble serves as a laboratory for music students to hone their jazz performance skills, and as a small ensemble for University students who want to play big band jazz.
 The instrumentation consists of five saxophones, four trombones, five trumpets, two keyboard players who double on synthesizers, electric bass, electric guitar and two percussionists.
-All university students are eligible to audition.
-During the fall semester, the band prepares the music to be played on a Concert in December, as well as various concert appearances across the state.
-The Spring concert program presents very challenging contemporary jazz works in various styles with a concentration on the charts from the last decade.
+All University students are eligible to audition.
+During the fall semester, the band prepares for the performance of a concert, as well as other statewide performance opportunities The Spring concert program presents very challenging contemporary jazz works in various styles with a concentration on the charts from the last decade.
 Occasionally, the Ensemble participates in national festivals such as the University of Northern Colorado's Greeley Jazz Festival.